tmarble/avenir/README.md

 nil
 ````

+Simply save changes to the source files to have them reloded automatically in the browser.

 You can use `:cljs/quit` to quit the browser REPL, `C-c C-q` to quit CIDER and then `^C` to stop the nREPL server.

  * **build** Build jar and install to local repo